joachimdekker/master-thesis/docs/thesis/chapters/excelerate/main.typ

 #chapter("Excelerate")

-= Structures
+= Structure-aware compilation

-= Changes to the Compiler
+= Changes to the Compiler<sec:excelerate:compiler-changes>

 = Finding the Structures